 A sparkling child growing up in Boro Park.
 But then difficulty in school.
 Shattered self-esteem.
 Rehab.
 All along Malky’s parents were with her — until it was all over.

-His mental health has been shaky for a while, deteriorating as his baffled parents look on helplessly.
-He’s not a rebellious teen, just overcome by social anxiety and depression.
+His mental health has been deteriorating for a while, as his baffled parents look on helplessly.
+He’s rebellious, just overcome by social anxiety and depression.
 What now?

 I didn’t know it at the time, but I was going through the first of several manic episodes I would experience.